Jollywatt/typst-fletcher/docs/manual.typ

 == Node shapes

 By default, nodes are circular or rectangular depending on the aspect ratio of their label.
-The `shape` option accepts `rect`, `circle`, various shapes provided in the `fletcher.shapes` submodule, or a function.
+The #param[node][shape] option accepts `rect`, `circle`, various shapes provided in the `fletcher.shapes` submodule, or a function.

 #code-example-row(```typ